k2view-academy/K2View-Academy/articles/TDM/tdm_gui/23_task_globals_tab.md

 The **Task variables** tab in the task's **Advanced settings** displays the list of variables set on a task level and enables setting variables on a task.

 Click **Set Task Variable** to set a variable value on the task.
-A pop-up window opens:
+The following pop-up window opens:

 ![add global](images/task_add_global.png)